-Mocha Club Club Opening Date Gaming Area (in square feet) Average daily net win per machine (1) ended at 31, 2006)

-Royal September 2003 Lobby of Hotel Royal 2,100 83 239.0

-Kingsway April 2004 G/F, Kingsway Commercial

-Centre 6,100 214 293.4

-Kampek (2) June 2004 3/F, San Kin Yip,

-Commercial Centre 179.7

-TP Square March 2005 G/F and 1/F, Hotel Taipa

-Square 4,560 142 206.8

-Mocha Club Opening Date Location Gaming Area (in square feet) , daily net win per machine(1) ended r 31, 2006) Sintra November 2005 G/F and 1/F, Hotel Sintra 5,110 137 217.1 Hotel Taipa January 2006 G/F of Hotel Taipa 6,100 132 111.9 Marina Plaza December 2006 1/F & 2/F Marina Plaza 12,500 261 136.9 Total (3) 36,470 969 209.8
+Mocha Club Opening Date Location Gaming Area Gaming machines Average daily net win per machine (1) (in square feet) (Year ended December 31, 2006) Royal September 2003 Lobby of Hotel Royal 2,100 83 239.0 Kingsway April 2004 G/F, Kingsway Commercial Centre 6,100 214 293.4 Kampek (2) June 2004 3/F, San Kin Yip, Commercial Centre 179.7 TP Square March 2005 G/F and 1/F, Hotel Taipa Square 4,560 142 206.8 Sintra November 2005 G/F and 1/F, Hotel Sintra 5,110 137 217.1 Hotel Taipa January 2006 G/F of Hotel Taipa 6,100 132 111.9 Marina Plaza December 2006 1/F & 2/F Marina Plaza 12,500 261 136.9 Total (3) 36,470 969 209.8

-- (1) Average daily net win per machine for any period/year represents the total gaming machine win during such period/year divided by the weighted average number of gaming machines in service during such period/year.
+(1) Average daily net win per machine for any period/year represents the total gaming machine win during such period/year divided by the weighted average number of gaming machines in service during such period/ year.
 Gaming machine win is the excess of the amount of money deposited by players into the gaming machine over the amount of money paid out of the gaming machine to players.
 Prior to MPBL Gaming obtaining its subconcession in September 2006, Mocha Slot provided management services to the Mocha Clubs under service agreements with SJM.
 Mocha Slot received 31% of gaming machine win as its revenue from gaming at the Mocha Clubs, while SJM retained 31% of gaming machine win, and Macau taxes and other government dues accounted for the remaining 38%.
-After the subconcession was granted and these service agreements were terminated with effect from September 21, 2006, we now reflect all the gaming machine win as our revenue from gaming at the Mocha Clubs, but we are subject to Macau taxes and other government dues currently totaling 39% of gaming machine win. - (2) Since MPBL Gaming obtained its subconcession, we are not allowed to operate any Mocha Clubs in buildings in which other concessionaires or subconcessionaires have gaming operations.
+After the subconcession was granted and these service agreements were terminated with effect from September 21, 2006, we now reflect all the gaming machine win as our revenue from gaming at the Mocha Clubs, but we are subject to Macau taxes and other government dues currently totaling 39% of gaming machine win.

+- (2) Since MPBL Gaming obtained its subconcession, we are not allowed to operate any Mocha Clubs in buildings in which other concessionaires or subconcessionaires have gaming operations.
 This has required relocating the Kampek Mocha Club, which was located in facilities in which SJM conducts gaming operations under its concession, and which we closed on September 21, 2006.
 The weighted average number of gaming machines used for the purposes of calculating average daily net win per machine at the Kampek Mocha Club were calculated for the period from January 1, 2006 to September 20, 2006 before its closure.
 We have moved the former Kampek Mocha Club to Marina Plaza, where approximately 260 gaming machines are available.
 For the year ended December 31, 2006, we have incurred approximately HK\$8.7 million (US\$1.1 million) in provision of services to gaming machine lounges attributable to the relocation of the facility. - (3) The total weighted average number of gaming machines and average daily net win per machine for the year ended December 31, 2006 for all of the Mocha Clubs as a whole were calculated with the inclusion of the Kampek Mocha Club's operating data for the period from January 1, 2006 to September 20, 2006.